The Englishwoman's Domestic Magazine: Social importance

 Through their correspondence columns and the subjects of their serialised fiction, The Englishwoman's Domestic Magazine provided a platform for middle-class women to express and confront the anxieties of femininity and domesticity.
-It was also a truly valuable resource for fashion, being 'the first English serial to make dress patterns and the latest fashions available to a mass audience'.
+It was also a valuable resource for fashion, being 'the first English serial to make dress patterns and the latest fashions available to a mass audience'.

 The magazine was considered an essential tool for any Victorian woman looking to fit into society and keep up with the times, especially in terms of fashion.
 Beeton later published other journals, some specifically on Victorian fashion.
 Le Moniteur de la Mode and The Queen appeared in 1861.
 They emphasized what was already featured in the EDM.
 The magazine was a way for readers to write in and explain their own lives and problem remedies.
 It could be used as an encyclopedia, a correspondence between readers, and a place for women to share their thoughts on everyday issues.